Link rot

-A broken link usually leads to an error message.
+A broken link usually leads to a 404 Not Found message.

 Link rot (also called link death, link breaking, or reference rot) is the phenomenon of hyperlinks tending over time to cease to point to their originally targeted file, web page, or server due to that resource being relocated to a new address or becoming permanently unavailable.
 A link that no longer resolves at the intended target may be called broken or dead.
+Link rot can be avoided by designing stable and clean URLs, avoiding deep linking, and the use of web archives.

 The rate of link rot is a subject of study and research due to its significance to the internet's ability to preserve information.
 Estimates of that rate vary dramatically between studies.
 Information professionals have warned that link rot could make important archival data disappear, potentially impacting the legal system and scholarship.